5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 Upper Aysgarth Falls

-The best view of all the Upper Falls is on the road just before you cross the bridge.
+The best view of all the Upper Aysgill Falls is on the road just before you cross the bridge.

 Aysgarth Upper Falls from the Road